"

 Instructional Design Implications

-CLT has been applied to various learning scenarios and there are several considerations when designing using this theory.
-This theory is anchored in organizing information in a way to manage the three types of loads while trying to maximize the learning potential.
+CLT has been applied to various learning scenarios.
+There are several considerations when designing using this theory.
+This theory is anchored in organizing information in a way to manage the three types of loads.

 Practical Applications